-on overdue ratios and loss ratios for overdue loans for ordinary and savings banks, this subsection tries to explicate the financial condition in which overdue loans and shortage of collateral impaired the equity capital of the banks.
+at ordinary and savings banks in 1933.34 As there are no overall statistics on overdue ratios and loss ratios for overdue loans for ordinary and savings banks, this subsection tries to explicate the financial condition in which overdue loans and shortage of collateral impaired the equity capital of the banks.

-According to the Ministry of Finance's Annual Report of the Banking Bureau, the equity capital of ordinary and savings banks in 1933 was ¥1.8 billion.
-Excluding the five largest banks, which had low ratios of real estate loans, I find that local banks' equity capital was ¥1.2 billion in 1933.
-The ratio of equity capital to the sum of loans collateralized by real estate and loans with guarantees and credit, ¥3.4 billion, was 36 percent.
+According to the Ministry of Finance's Annual Report of the Banking Bureau, the equity capital of ordinary and savings banks in 1933 was 1.8 billion yen.
+Excluding the five largest banks, which had low ratios of real estate loans, I find that local banks' equity capital was 1.2 billion yen in 1933.35 The ratio of equity capital to the sum of loans collateralized by real estate and loans with guarantees and credit, 3.4 billion yen, was 36 percent.
 Therefore, the entire equity capital of local banks would be impaired by losses from real estate loans and loans with guarantees and credit when the loss/principal ratio exceeded 36 percent.
-This occurred when, for example, the overdue ratio of these loans was 100 percent of total loans of the banks and the potential loss ratio for overdue loans resulting from a decline in land prices was 36 percent, or when the overdue ratio was 36 percent and the potential loss ratio for overdue ratio or loss ratio one-half of the equity capital of local banks when either the overdue ratio or loss ratio was one-half of the percentages stated above.
+This occurred when, for example, the overdue ratio of these loans was 100 percent of total loans of the banks and the potential loss ratio for overdue loans resulting from a decline in land prices was 36 percent, or when the overdue ratio was 36 percent and the potential loss ratio for overdue loans was 100 percent.
+Loan losses impaired one-half of the equity capital of local banks when either the overdue ratio or loss ratio was one-half of the percentages stated above.

 It is possible to examine loss ratios gathered at the time of business suspension for some banks that either went bankrupt or merged with other banks during the interwar period.
 This enables us to test whether the loss/principal ratio of 36 percent mentioned above is relatively high compared to the loss/principal ratios of bankrupt banks.
-The Bank of Japan (1969) provides the reasons for suspension of business and the method of disposition for 20 banks that went bankrupt or merged in the 1920s, especially during the financial crisis of 1927.
+The Bank of Japan (1969) provides the reasons for suspension of business and the method of disposition for 20 banks that went bankrupt or merged in the 1920s, especially during the Financial Crisis of 1927.
 In its study, the Bank of Japan and other organizations conducted an assessment of loans and estimated loss/principal ratios of bankrupt banks at the time of their bankruptcies.
-Excluding the Taiwan Bank, a specialized bank, and the Dai-65 Bank, for which the loss ratio was not available, 11 of 18 banks had loss/principal ratios of 36 percent or greater at the time of bankruptcy, while seven had the ratios below that level.37 Assuming that loans by the bankrupt banks were worse than those by ordinary and savings banks overall, some banks went bankrupt while maintaining a loss/principal ratio below 36 percent.
-Thus, it cannot be concluded that the loss/principal ratio exceeded 36 percent for real estate collateral loans and loans by guarantees and credit at ordinary and savings bank during the interwar period, and that the majority of their equity capital was impaired.
-Still, possible losses that damaged the equity capital of ordinary and savings banks were attributable not only to loans, but to a variety of other factors related to the banking business.
-Therefore, further analysis from
+Excluding the Taiwan Bank, a specialized bank, and the Dai-65 Bank, for which loss ratios were not available, 11 of 18 banks had loss/principal

+34 Savings banks' guarantees and credit loans includes loans collateralized by products, shipping, and others.

-36. Data on the equity capital of the five largest banks come from each bank's company history and business report (Institute for Japanese Business History [1978], Committee for Compiling the History of the Mitsubishi Bank [1954], Office for Compiling the Eighty-Year History of the Daiichi Bank [1958], Committee for the Sixty-Year Commemorative Project of the Yasuda Bank [1940], and Committee for Compiling the History of the Sumitomo Bank [1955]).
+35 Data on the equity capital of the five largest banks come from each bank's company history and business report (the Institute for Japanese Business History [1978], the Committee for Compiling the History of the Mitsubishi Bank [1954], the Office for Compiling the Eighty-Year History of the Daiichi Bank [1958], the Committee for the Sixty-Year Commemorative Project of the Yasuda Bank [1940], and the Committee for Compiling the History of the Sumitomo Bank [1955]).